While migrating one of my VPS servers to Arch Linux

 sudo ufw enable.
 Once the firewall is enabled, adding and

-removing rules will not flush the firewall, although modifying an existing rule
+removing rules will not flush the firewall, although modifying an existing rule will.

 Set the default behaviour to deny all incoming connections.

 Open up TCP port 22 but with rate limiting enabled which will deny connections